 Set the cream cheese out and let it soften for around 30 minutes.
 Meanwhile, drain the water from the pimentos and finely chop.
 Next, the 1 jalapeño needs to be chopped into fine pieces after discarding the seeds (If you want it spicy leave some of the seeds).
 Grate 1 lb of sharp cheddar.
 When the cream cheese is softened mix in the grated cheddar, mayo, cayenne, and Black & Bleu seasoning.
 Then gently mix in the pimentos, jalapeños, and grated cheese until everything is combined.

 The Black & Bleu seasoning is the real showstopper in this recipe.
 The blackening spices give the cheese mixture the perfect balance of spice and depth of flavor, and the blue cheese gives off an umami flavor that will blow you away.

 Now that the Pimento Cheese is done set it aside and we can dive into the burgers.

-We used a simple salt and pepper seasoning on the beef because the pimento cheese is packed with flavor we want to be able to taste this amazing beef.
-With a beef of this quality we will be shooting for a medium burger cook with some pink in the middle.
+We used a simple salt and pepper seasoning on the beef because the pimento cheese is packed with the flavor we want to be able to taste this amazing beef.
+With a beef of this quality, we will be shooting for a medium burger cook with some pink in the middle.
 We cooked over lump charcoal on a flat cooking surface to get a great crust.
 When crust forms on one side it’s time to flip.

 Immediately after the flip, spoon out and spread some of the pimento cheese onto each burger patty.
 Close the lid of the grill to allow the cheese to soften and get hot.